Section 1. INCORPORATION

 Each person who, on the day of election, is a United States citizen and:

 (a) is eighteen years of age or older; and

 (b) has been continuously domiciled in the Town for at least thirty days; and

-(c) has not been adjudged an idiot, insane, or incompetent person by a Court of competent jurisdiction; and
+(c) has not been adjudged a mentally incompetent person by a Court of competent jurisdiction; and

-(d) has not been convicted of a felony, nor been disenfranchised pursuant to Section 3 or Section 7, Article V of the Constitution of the State of Delaware; and
+(d) has not been disenfranchised pursuant to Section 3 or Section 7, Article V of the Constitution of the State of Delaware; and

 (e) has properly registered to vote in elections of the Town of Woodside according to such ordinances, if any, adopted by the Town Council governing registration of such voters shall be entitled to vote in any regular or special election of the Town.

 For purposes of this section (3.34) a person is "domiciled" in the Town when he physically resides within the corporate limits of the Town with the actual intent to make that residence his fixed and permanent home; provided however, any person who is enlisted or engaged in any government service of the United States or any military organization of this State or of the United States, which service requires him to reside outside the limits of the Town, shall be considered to be a domiciliary of the Town during the period of his service so long as it remains his actual intention to retain his Woodside residence as his fixed and permanent home.
 (3.35) Voter Registration.